Vladimir-csp/uwsm/README.md

 Wildcard `systemctl --user stop "wayland-wm@*.service"` will also work.

+Or activate shutdown target: `systemctl --user start wayland-session-shutdown.target`

-If start command was run with `exec` from login shell or `.profile`, this stop command also doubles as a logout command.
+If an instance of `wayland-session-bindpid@.service` is active and pointing to a PID in login session, this stop command also doubles as a logout command.

 When `wayland-wm-env@${compositor}.service` is stopped, `uwsm aux cleanup-env` is launched.
 It looks for **any** cleanup files (`env_names_for_cleanup_*`) in